Bridge Session Model

 Important session concepts:

-controlMode:none,bootstrap,launch, orattachmode:native,polyfill,adapter-shim, orcontrol-onlypresentationMode:headedorheadlessownership:managedorexternalsessionState: profile/auth/runtime state for the current site profile
+controlMode:none,bootstrap,launch, orattachmode:native,polyfill,adapter-shim,overlay-bootstrap, orcontrol-onlypresentationMode:headedorheadlessownership:managedorexternalsessionState: profile/auth/runtime state for the current site profile

 Auth-Sensitive Sites